It's great to have you on the Rush Limbaugh program as we head on down the tracks.

 You bet, sir.

-I have a question uh concerning uh Ebola protocol.
+I have a question concerning Ebola protocol.

 Yes.

-At what point will the CDC decide to change the protocol that hospitals are following.
+At what point will the CDC decide to change the protocol that hospitals are following?

-Wait a minute, I've I I lost you there.
+I lost you there.

-At some point with open borders, there'll be cases of Ebola that didn't happen from direct contact with a patient, or no one in contact or travel to Ebola countries.
+At some point with open borders, there'll be cases of Ebola that didn't happen from direct contact with a patient.

-At what point will this uh I I in other words, th there may be people coming into emergency rooms with the uh beginning symptoms, and when asked the current questions, current protocol questions, have you traveled to these countries in Africa?
+And when asked the current questions, current protocol questions, have you traveled to these countries in Africa?

-You answer all these questions no, but you may still have Ebola.
+You answer all these questions, no, but you may still have Ebola.

 They're not.

-Guess that's your your your question is how are they gonna know where somebody who has Ebola got it?
+I guess that's your question is: how are they going to know where somebody who has Ebola got it if the borders remain open and all that?

 Correct.